 Helpful research

-However, as time passed, good quality research on pain-free people found that most of us from our 20’s onwards have varying osteoarthritic changes developing in our joints – our spines, hips, knees, shoulders, etc – and that these changes are a normal, painless process of life and time.
+However, as time passed, good quality research on pain-free people found that most of us from our 20’s onwards have varying osteoarthritic changes developing in our joints – our spines, hips, knees, shoulders, etc – and that these changes are in fact a normal, painless process of life and time.

 A personal story of mine